gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This behavior has been deprecated and will not be supported in Gradle 3.0.
 That is, attempting to define a task with the same name as one of these lifecycle tasks when they are present will become an error just like any other attempt to create a task with the same name as an existing task.

-### Changes to methods of `LogLevel`

-All usages of methods of `org.gradle.api.logging.LogLevel` have been removed from Gradle codebase therefore all methods defined by that enum type have been deprecated.

 ## Potential breaking changes

 ### Model DSL changes